Memory as activity: pattern formation in a conserved scalar field: Introduction

+Out of the various choices for the memory kernel, we focus on time-delayed interactions~\cite{loos2021stochastic,Loos2019,KoppKlapp2023} with applications in dynamical systems~\cite{Xu2018, SakamotoTakahiro2023}, and polar matter with aligning interactions~\cite{Zhou2024, Durve2018, TimeDelayViscek_PhysRevLett.127.258001,Holubec2021}.
+On incorporating time-delayed interactions in the continnum description of the density field, we find that it self-organises into a periodic structure in space such that there is a constant phase difference between its current configuration and the retarded configuration as seen in \cref{fig:MemorySchematic}(b).
+In effect, the past configuration of the field chases the current configuration such that a Lissajous orbit emerges in the steady state~\cite{strogatz2001nonlinear} as seen in \cref{fig:MemorySchematic}(c).
+The travelling waves are found when the strength of self-attraction parametrised by $a$, and the active contribution parametrised by $\alpha$, act antagonistically with one another in the region indicated in the $a$ -- $\alpha$ plane in \cref{fig:MemorySchematic}(d).

 The paper is organized as follows.
-We start with an introduction of the theoretical framework - `Cahn-Hilliard dynamics with memory' to describe the dynamics of a scalar active density in Section~\ref{sec:scalarMemory}.
-We explain how this model represents a novel type of active phase separation, leading to pattern formation away from equilibrium.
-In Section \ref{sec:CH-delay}, we explore a particular example of the general model, namely 'Cahn-Hilliard with delay', where the system receives feedback from a time in the past.
-In Section~\ref{sec:General} we show that simple generalization of the model lead to exotic dynamical patterns and end with some concluding remarks in Section~\ref{sec:conclusions}.
+We begin with an introduction to the theoretical framework, Phase separation with memory, to describe the dynamics of a scalar active density in \cref{sec:scalarMemory}.
+We explain why this model represents a novel type of active phase separation, leading to pattern formation away from equilibrium.
+In \cref{sec:CH-delay}, we explore a particular example of the general model, namely, Cahn–Hilliard with time-delayed interactions, where the system receives feedback from a time in the past.
+In \cref{Sec:linStable}, we perform a linear stability analysis around a homogeneous state to track the route taken by the system toward a patterning instability and discuss the role played by complex eigenvalues in determining the steady-state dynamics.
+By restricting to a simplified description of the system that retains just a single Fourier mode in space, we derive a relation between the angular frequency and wavelength of the travelling wave in \cref{sec:Dispersion}.
+We discuss wavenumber selection over a broad range of activity parameters for both deterministic evolution and in the presence of thermal fluctuations.
+Furthermore, we present an additional indicator of the nonequilibrium nature of the travelling wave solution by calculating the entropy production in the system and relating it to the phase difference that leads to the Lissajous figure in \cref{fig:MemorySchematic}(c).
+In \cref{sec:General}, we show that simple generalizations of the model lead to exotic dynamical patterns due to the same linear instability of the uniform state analysed in \cref{Sec:linStable}.
+In \cref{sec:Microscopics}, we provide an explicit microscopic motivation and coarse-graining procedure for the continuum model and we conclude with some final remarks in \cref{sec:conclusions}.